-Were we previously too focused on eating the Chi-dogs?
+Were we previously too focused on eating Chi-dogs?
 Perhaps.
-That being said, every Italian Beef shop seems to sell excellent versions of the Chicago’s famous loaded hot dog so there’s no need to choose one over the other.
+But that’s no excuse – every Italian Beef shop seems to sell excellent versions of Chicago’s famous loaded hot dog so there’s no need to choose one over the other.

 Either way, eating a Chicago Beef Sandwich was a top food goal during our most recent visit to the mid-western megacity.
 After biting into just one Chicago Italian Beef sandwich, we realized that these meaty monsters hit our culinary sweet spot.
 We then proceeded to eat several more just to be sure.

 Despite its name, the Italian Beef Sandwich is an all-American sandwich with deep Chicago roots.

 For the uninitiated, it’s basically a long roll that’s filled with thinly sliced roast beef.
 Chicago cooks follow local tradition by cooking seasoned roast beef in water and keeping it warm in its own juices on a steam table.
 The meat’s jus becomes part of the sandwich, adding a juiciness that’s not so different from the jus in a French Dip.

 This jus makes ketchup and mustard obsolete.
 Locals skip those condiments and instead pile on sweet peppers and/or spicy, pickled giardiniera, both of which provide additional color and flavor.

 Chicago Italian Beef vs. Philly Cheesesteak